OpenNebula/docs/source/installation_and_configuration/opennebula_services/database.rst

 Command exits with different return codes based on the state of database:

 - ``0``: The current version of the DB match with the source version.
-- ``1``: The database has not been bootstraped yet, requires OpenNebula start.
+- ``1``: The database has not been bootstrapped yet, requires OpenNebula start.
 - ``2``: The DB version is older than required, requires upgrade.
 - ``3``: The DB version is newer and not supported by this release.
 - ``-1``: Any other problem (e.g., connection issues)